aws-samples/aws-modernization-with-pulumi/content/15_workshop_setup/50_workshop_setup.md

 v2.8.0
 ```
 If the Pulumi command isn't recognized yet, You should close and relaunch the terminal window first.

-The Pulumi CLI will ask you to login to your Pulumi account as needed.
-If you prefer to signup now, [go to the signup page](http://app.pulumi.com/signup).
-Multiple identity provider options are available &mdash; email, GitHub, GitLab, or Atlassian &mdash; and each of them will work equally well for these labs.

 ## Node.js